TranVietThang178/SDK_ROBI_STM32F1_1.0.0/README.md

-Copyright (c) 2023
+Copyright (c) 2024
 Lumi, JSC.
 All Rights Reserved

 Description:  This Library is built for the chipset STM32F103C8T6, the LCD is the ST7735S.
-              The Library is used to control Robi, a line-following robot.
+              The Library is used to control BEVA Robi, a line-following robot.

 $Original Author: TanPN, ThangTV $